RealTimeSimLab/BIPI2D/README.md

 ```
 Here,
 a) Each row represents an element
-b) The first column represents the 2D edge type (which is irrelevant here, but is relevant for our BISPH code base for Boundary type specification)
+b) The first column represents the 2D edge type (which is irrelevant in BIPI code, but is relevant for our BISPH code base for Boundary type specification)
 c) The second and third column represent coordinates of the first vertex of an edge
 d) The fourth and fifth column represent  coordinates of the second vertex of an edge